This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 Deploy Neuron Device Plugin

-helm upgrade --install neuron-helm-chart oci://public.ecr.aws/neuron/neuron-helm-chart \ --set "npd.enabled=false"
+helm upgrade --install neuron-helm-chart oci://public.ecr.aws/neuron/neuron-helm-chart \

 kubectl get ds neuron-device-plugin -n kube-system

-Expected result (with 2 nodes in cluster):
+Expected output (example with 2 nodes in cluster):

-NAME DESIRED CURRENT READY UP-TO-DATE AVAILABLE NODE SELECTOR AGE neuron-device-plugin 2 2 2 2 2 <none> 18h
+neuron-device-plugin 2 2 2 2 2 <none> 18h

 kubectl get nodes "-o=custom-columns=NAME:.metadata.name,NeuronCore:.status.allocatable.aws\.amazon\.com/neuroncore"

-Expected result:
+Expected output:

 kubectl get nodes "-o=custom-columns=NAME:.metadata.name,NeuronDevice:.status.allocatable.aws\.amazon\.com/neuron"

-Expected result:
+Expected output:

 Deploy Neuron Scheduler Extension

-On Inf1 and Inf2 Neuron devices are connected through a ring topology.
-There are no restrictions on the number of devices requested as long as it is fewer than the number of devices on a node.
-When the user requests N devices, the scheduler finds a node where N contiguous devices are available.
+Devices are connected through a ring topology with no restrictions on the number of devices requested (as long as it is fewer than the total devices on a node).
+When N devices are requested, the scheduler finds a node where N contiguous devices are available to minimize communication latency.
 It will never allocate non-contiguous devices to the same container.
-The figure below shows examples of device sets on an Inf2.48xlarge node which could be assigned to a container given a request for 2 devices.

 Instance type trn1.32xlarge does not support requests for device: 7.
 Please request a different number of devices.

-helm upgrade --install neuron-helm-chart oci://public.ecr.aws/neuron/neuron-helm-chart \ --set "scheduler.enabled=true" \ --set "npd.enabled=false"
+helm upgrade --install neuron-helm-chart oci://public.ecr.aws/neuron/neuron-helm-chart \

 kubectl logs -n kube-system my-scheduler-79bd4cb788-hq2sq